pywr/pywr/docs/manual/custom_components/parameters.md

     prefer this option.

 ## A simple parameter
-This sections explains how to implement a parameter that takes today's storage of a `StorageNode` and returns half of the current volume.
+This section explains how to implement a parameter that takes today's storage of a `StorageNode` and returns half of the current volume.
 Although this parameter can be easily implemented using an [pywr.parameters.AggregatedParameter][], it is simple enough to understand some key concepts about custom parameters.